 We recognize revenue for the solar panels supplied under this arrangement consistent with our revenue recognition policy for solar power components at a point in time when control of such products transfers to the customer, which generally occurs upon shipment or delivery depending on the terms of the contracts.
-In the second quarter of fiscal 2017, we started to supply Total with solar panels under the supply agreement and as of December 29, 2019 and December 30, 2018, we had \$17.6 million and \$18.4 million, respectively, of "Contract liabilities, current portion", and \$35.4 million and \$45.3 million, respectively, of "Contract liabilities, net of current portion" on our Combined Balance Sheets related to the aforementioned supply agreement (see Note 8.
+In the second quarter of fiscal 2017, we started to supply Total with solar panels under the supply agreement and as of December 30, 2018, we had \$18.4 million of "Contract liabilities, current portion" and \$45.3 million of "Contract liabilities, net of current portion" on our Combined Balance Sheet related to the aforementioned supply agreement (see Note 8.
 Commitments and Contingencies).